cefamax/angular-social-login/client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Enviroment
-Before run create enviroments folders with enviroments file "enviroments.env" like this:
+Before run, create enviroments folders with enviroments file "enviroments.env" like this:
 ```ts
 export const environment = {
   production: false,